Slicererer/ZacharyOS/README.md

-# CMD
+# ZacharyOS

-Use Python To Open It
+Use The Installer To get This!!!!!!